openedx/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

   * display_tag_filter_strategy
   * consecutive_days_visit_count

-  Only users who were part of the prototype 6.002x course run in the Spring of 2012 have any information in these columns.
+  Only users who were part of the prototype 6.002x course run in Spring 2012 have any information in these columns.
 Even for those users, most of this information was never collected.
 Only the columns with values that are automatically generated have any values in them, such as the tag-related